-The Backlog is a list where all the tasks for the project, all the requirements of the product, or any ideas that are thought of, are stored, elaborated and prioritised.
+The Backlog is a list where all the project tasks, the product requirements, or any ideas that are thought of are stored, elaborated and prioritised.
 This list of things to do is continually groomed.

 Scrum Sprint Folders

-We could simply have a To Do list, a Doing list, and a Done list, however, I thought it would be useful to keep track of what was done in which sprint.
-Though it could be premature optimisation or over-organising, and I think I'd need some time to see if this was really needed or not.
-For the first take though, I decided to organise sprints into folders, and each folder has a To Do (sprint backlog), Doing and Done list - as described below.
+We could have a To Do list, a Doing list, and a Done list.
+However, I thought tracking what was done in which sprint would be useful.
+Though it could be premature optimisation or over-organising, I think I'd need some time to see if this was really needed.
+For the first take, though, I decided to organise sprints into folders, and each folder has a To Do (sprint backlog), Doing and Done list - as described below.

-These are the things you want to get done in the next sprint (two weeks).
-Move tasks from the Backlog list to the Sprint's To Do list.
+You want to get these things done in the next sprint (two weeks).
+Move tasks from the Backlog list to Sprint's To Do list.
 Start one thing at a time.
 When a task is started, move it to the Sprint's Doing list.